Grigore-George-Mihai/default_template/README.md

 - Update the project name to reflect your application.
 - Customize the [Devise](https://github.com/heartcombo/devise) configuration as only basic setup is included; adjust it to suit your specific authentication requirements.
-- Modify the [Scout APM](https://github.com/scoutapp/scout_apm_ruby) settings as needed, or remove it if performance tracking is not required.
-- Modify the [Rollbar](https://github.com/rollbar/rollbar-gem) settings as needed, or remove it if error tracking is not required.
+- Modify or remove the settings for [Scout APM](https://github.com/scoutapp/scout_apm_ruby), [Rollbar](https://github.com/rollbar/rollbar-gem), and [PgHero](https://github.com/ankane/pghero) as needed, based on your performance, error tracking, and database monitoring requirements.
 - Run the following rake task to create your environment files:
     ```bash
     rake env:setup